cyberbotics/webots/docs/wiki_flu.md

 ## Automatic conversion to ENU/FLU

-This script `scripts/converter/convert_nue_to_enu_rub_to_flu.py` indents to help you to adapt your world or PROTOs from an old version to the new version of Webots.
+This script `scripts/converter/convert_nue_to_enu_rub_to_flu.py` intends to help you to adapt your world or PROTOs from an old version to the new version of Webots.
 You can find detailed explication into the script (dependencies, usage, limitations and conversion process).

 [add image example of a "broken" RUB (2021b) to FLU (R2022a) complex proto]